AustKaetzchen/Harbinger/README.md

-# SRG268
+# Harbinger.Segmentation
-Special Research Group 268
+Developed by Special Research Group 268 (CRD).

 Requirements:
 1. Ensure Anaconda is installed such that you have access to Anaconda Prompt: